shrshj/arduino-unity3d/DC-Pump-Solenoid/README.md

 ```

-After compiling and running the code the solenoid led must turn on.
+Note: After compiling and running the code the solenoid led must turn on.

-Checking Resistance and current of solenoid outputs...
+* Checking Resistance and current of solenoid outputs...

 <br />